The front of the school building.

 At St. Aidan Catholic School, we pride ourselves on the strong partnership that exists among the home, the school and the parish.
-We are a Kindergarten to Grade 8 elementary school, conveniently located next door to St. Aidan Catholic Church where our staff and students join parishioners for morning Mass about once a month, often on First Fridays.
+We are a Kindergarten to Grade 8 elementary school and fortunately located next door to St. Aidan Catholic Church, where our staff and students join for Mass once a month.

 St. Aidan Catholic School opened in 1973 and is operated by the Toronto Catholic District School Board (TCDSB).